 If you would like to learn more about the game, you can click on either of the links at the top of this post or visit our website.

-Even if you don’t play, try to find ways to reduce the amount of time between your public speaking engagements.
+If gamification is not your thing, find ways to reduce the amount of time between your public speaking engagements.
 As is the case with learning any skill, the more you do it, the easier it becomes.